jam-do/jam-site/src/md/whitepaper.md

 ## The Solution

 **JAM DO** — PaaS (Platform as a Service) — a platform for developing web solutions that allows you to solve simple problems — simply, while supporting all the best practices of modern web development, such as:
-- collaborative teamwork
+- Collaborative teamwork
-- version control
+- Version control
-- using CDN for fast and reliable access to resources
+- Using CDN for fast and reliable access to resources
-- unlimited expandability and flexibility
+- Unlimited expandability and flexibility
-- transparency and openness
+- Transparency and openness
-- safety
+- Safety
-- built-in blockchain model
+- Built-in blockchain model
 - AI assistant help

 Our goal is to return the Internet to the people, to make sure that the majority only need to create a simple HTML file in order to have their own Internet presence, like in the good old days, but with all the modern capabilities of the web platform.